BigDataIA-Spring2023-Team-08/assignment-01/README.md

   # "ground_station",
   ]
   ```
- - Run to create default expectation and analyze the result
+ - Run all cells to create default expectation and analyze the result

  - Wait for terminal to show `Saving file at /*.ipynb`